Serum amyloid A1: Interactions

 In addition to its association with HDL, SAA1 interacts with a number of mammalian proteins, mostly cell surface proteins such as receptors.
 SAA1 binding to the αvβ3 integrin produces an inhibitory effect on the growth of nasopharyngeal carcinoma.
 Several receptors for SAA1 have been identified using an SAA1 hybrid protein containing two amino acid substitutions from SAA2.
-These receptors include the G protein-coupled chemoattractant receptor FPR2 (formyl peptide receptor 2), believed to mediate the chemotactic activity of the recombinant SAA1; the murine scavenger receptor SR-BI and the human equivalent CLA-1., for a possible role in SAA1-dependent cholesterol metabolism.
+These receptors include the G protein-coupled chemoattractant receptor formyl peptide receptor 2 (FPR2), believed to mediate the chemotactic activity of the recombinant SAA1; the murine scavenger receptor SR-BI and the human equivalent CLA-1., for a possible role in SAA1-dependent cholesterol metabolism.
 Moreover, the Toll-like receptors TLR2 and TLR4 mediate SAA1-induced cytokine gene expression.
 The P2X7 purinergic receptor is another receptor used by SAA1 for a number of cellular functions including the activation of NLRP3 inflammasomes.

-SAA1 has been found to interact with outer membrane protein A (ompA) of several Gram-negative bacteria including E. coli, Salmonella typhimurium, Shigella flexneri, Vibrio cholerae and P. aeruginosa.
+SAA1 has been found to interact with outer membrane protein A (ompA) of several Gram-negative bacteria including E. coli, Salmonella typhimurium, Shigella flexneri, Vibrio cholerae and Pseudomonas aeruginosa.
 Exposure of these Gram-negative bacteria to SAA1 promotes uptake of the bacteria by neutrophils, suggesting that SAA1 serves as an opsonin that enhances bacteria clearance.
 A more recent study identified SAA1 interaction with retinol, resulting in reduced bacterial burden.
 These findings suggest that SAA1 has a function in host defense against bacterial infection.